FAForever/wiki-pages/Development/Mapping/Gaea.md

 {.is-info}

 ## Terminology
 In my conversations with others in the FAF discord's mapping-general channel, I've come to realize that explaining certain concepts can be a bit challenging, primarily due to the lack of clear definitions for some elements.
-To ensure that we're all on the same page, please refer to the [terminology page](/en/Development/Mapping/Terms).
+To ensure that we're all on the same page, please refer to the [terminology page](/en/Development/Mapping/Terms) for definitions of mapping-related terms.

 >Note that the terminology list does not include the specific names for less common terms, such as the names of elements of Gaea, as those are defined in their respective tutorials.
 {.is-info}